xstevenyung/astro-session/README.md

 Flash data are only accessible once and are deleted just after.
 They are used for passing down data to the next page for success / error message for example.

+### Your question is not listed?

+We make sure to include as much information in this section as possible.
+If you didn't find an answer here, feel free to open an issue with your question and we will be happy to guide you out!

 ## Credits

 Astro Session took a lot of inspirations from [Remix](https://remix.run/) session API and [Fresh Session](https://github.com/xstevenyung/fresh-session)